 Common Shower Wall Failures

-Example: The Water Vapor Sandwich
+The Water Vapor Sandwich

 If the “dew point” ends up to being in the region of these two waterproofing layers, water vapor will get trapped between them and condense into water.

-Because the backer board lives in this gap, this condensation can start a cascade of water and mold based degradation of the backer board panel, until the entire tile assembly fails.
+Because the backer board lives in this gap, this condensation can start a cascade of water and mold-based degradation of the backer board panel, until the entire tile assembly fails.

-Not only can this cause significant damage to the tile and wall assemblies over time, it can also cause respiratory health problems for anyone living in the home, due to airborne mold spore exposure.
+Not only can this cause significant damage to the tile and wall assemblies over time, it can also cause respiratory health problems for anyone living in the house, due to airborne mold spore exposure.

 This type of wall failure causes water retention within the backer board, which can quickly lead to mold growth, tile delamination, and structural damage inside the wall cavity.